 - Ideally, the straps should rest comfortably against your shoulders and you should be able to comfortably insert two fingers under them.
 Under no circumstances should the straps dig into your skin.

 On the other hand, if the straps slip off your shoulders, they are too loose.
 Consider tightening them.

 The cup is the major body of the bra, the main event.
-It is the element that actually holds your breast.
-The fitting of your cups alone can make or break your figure; the cups can mould your breasts to your perfect look, granted they fit right.
+It is the element that actually holds your breasts.
+The fitting of your cups alone can make or break your figure; the cups can mold your breasts to your perfect look, granted they fit right.
 Below are some tips.

 - First, wear the bra properly.
 Bending forward at the waist, lift your breasts up and inwards so that they can be positioned perfectly into the bra cups.
 Your breasts should fit comfortably, with neither extra space in the cup nor bulging over the edges of the cups.
 (Remember, it is important to wear the right cup size to avoid the dreaded ‘double boob’ look.)